virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-7-virtualgoodsdealer-creators-october-rewind.md

 >-Juriel Furukawa

 [Juriel Furukawa](/creatordirectory/jurielfurukawa) is an artist and designer based in New York City.
 Her study centers around the relationship between performance art and motion graphics, with a particular interest in the different modality of self duplication.

+**Q: How do you feel about online shopping?**
+Juriel: less frequent than before!
+I love how much more access I have to more independent sellers, but feel like I can spend too long looking at things.
+I do enjoy the immediate feeling of desire and love than comes from seeing an item in person

 -----
 ![Demonmercen Bowl](/images/post_images/2020-11-7-virtualgoodsdealer-creators-october-rewind.md/demonmercen_bowl.jpg)